 - it’s outdated

 - it’s not mine

-Multiply it by 2 because I was already living with my boyfriend who didn’t understand a thing about organization either.
+Multiply it by two because I was already living with my boyfriend who didn’t understand a thing about organization either.

 What a mess!

 I thank God for the day I started reading and learning about the organization.

 Little by little, step by step I learned about decluttering and my home slowly but surely became less and less cluttered.

 Right now I live in another apartment, and I only have the stuff that I need or use, neatly organized and allowing me to spend minimal time cleaning.